wellcomecollection/docs/rfcs/045-sierra-work-relationships/README.md

 * A search for all those tokens would return too many results (anything containing Published, or papers, or Wellcome etc.)
 * A search for the exact string would return only one result (i.e. this one)
-* A client would have to somehow know how to parse out the subPart to request the right exact phrase (without the benefit of the MARC subfield markers).
+* A client would have to somehow know how to parse out the partName to request the right exact phrase (without the benefit of the MARC subfield markers).

 ## Links from child Works to parent Works